My name is Daniel Rowe and I'm a dairy farmer in West Cornwall, 16 miles from Land's End.

 The views are great

 Although the farm is in the middle of nowhere, you can look out of the yard and see out to sea.
 You can see for miles!
 I love the freedom; away from hectic city life and being out in the fresh air!

-We have 180 milking pedigree Holstein cows, on a conventional system (in the warm by winter then out at lush grass in summer) being in one of the most westerly parts of the UK we have amazing grass growing conditions here allowing the cows to happily graze away.
-The cows are milked twice a day and the milk we produce is used to make delicious clotted cream!
+I've been farming all my life.
+We have 180 milking Pedigree Holstein cows on a conventional system.
+This means they're housed during winter then graze on the lush grass in summer.
+Being in one of the most westerly parts of Great Britain, we have amazing grass-growing conditions here, so the cows can graze away happily.
+The cows are milked twice a day and the milk we produce is used to make delicious clotted cream.

-Besides farming, I have a real passion for technology - any spare time I have is spent programming or surfing the net.
-Currently I'm working on projects that will interlink the public and farming interactively as well as looking to develop tools to help manage the day to day running of the herd.
+Any spare time I have is spent programming or surfing the net.
+Right now, I'm working on projects that will interlink the public and farming interactively through social media and a website.
+I'm also looking to develop tools that will help manage the day-to-day running of the herd.

-The cows never leave you to have a real moment’s peace but I don’t mind, I suppose that’s what makes farming such an interesting career choice!
+But I don’t mind.
+That's what makes farming such an interesting career choice!